momostarsky/imebra_git/docs/risks_requirements.rst

 The library must be able to send and receive DUL messages through a generic stream oriented transport mechanism.

-The DIMSE management should not be exposed in the API.
+The ACSE management should not be exposed in the API.

-Children requirements:

-- :ref:`REQ_GENERIC_MSG_PROTOCOL`

-.. _REQ_GENERIC_MSG_PROTOCOL:

-[REQ_GENERIC_MSG_PROTOCOL] There must be a generic messaging protocol able to transport DIMSE messages ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-There must be a generic messaging protocol able to transport DIMSE messages.

-Also the DUL messages should be managed by a messaging protocol derived from the generic one.

-Parent requirements:

-- :ref:`REQ_DIMSE`
-- :ref:`REQ_ACSE`